Analog quantum algorithms for the mixing of Markov chains: Quantum state generation by von Neumann measurements

-\end{proof} \\~\\ Thus Lemma \ref{lem_main:prep-state-von-neumann} and corollary \ref{cor_main:prep-state-high-accuracy} can be used to prepare the eigenstate $\ket{v_n}$.
 Note that it would have been possible to use quantum amplitude amplification to reduce quadratically the dependency on $|\alpha_n|$.
 However, we are interested in developing analog algorithms, assuming that we have access to a time-independent Hamiltonian.
 Provided that the cost of preparing the initial state $\ket{\psi_0}$ is small, the cost of the algorithm is the total time of Hamiltonian evolution.
 Moreover our protocol (Sec.~\ref{sec:preparation-of-stationary-state-von-neumann}) to prepare the stationary state of any reversible Markov chain ensures that $|\alpha_n|=\Theta(1)$, thereby resulting in at most a constant slowdown with respect to amplitude amplification.